KhronosGroup/glTF-Blender-IO/docs/blender_docs/io_scene_gltf2.rst

 .. tip::

-   Blender's Cycles rendering engine has a Bake panel that can be used to bake ambient occlusion maps.
+   The Cycles render engine has a Bake panel that can be used to bake ambient occlusion maps.
 The resulting image can be saved and connected directly to the ``glTF Settings`` node.